 Another LCA software, by PRé Product Ecology Consultants from Amersfoort, Netherlands.
 The contributions of the individual life cycle phases are displayed in a tree-like Sankey-style graphic.

-• SIMBA (website)
+• SIMBA / ifak-Sankey (website)

 A simulation software developed by ifak at the University of Magdeburg, Germany.
 SIMBA was developed to simulate wastewater systems, and also has a Sankey display feature.
+They are also the maker of ifak-Sankey (offered by Kontenda).

 • STAN 2 (website)

 STAN is a software for substance flow analysis, developed by inka software for the University of Technology of Vienna, Austria.
 It has a feature for displaying flows in their network diagrams as Sankey arrows.
-Version 2.0 currently released May 2009.
+Version 2.0 released May 2009.

-• STOAT (website)
+• Tableau (website)

 • Tecnomatix Plant Simulation (website)